TeachBooks/Sphinx-launch-buttons/README.md

 # Custom launch buttons

-## Introduction
-The custom launch button extension allows you to create a customizable button in the top right of your jupyter book.
+The custom launch button extension allows you to create a customizable button in the top right of your jupyter v1 / TeachBook.

 This may have many applications, one of them being that you can create different language versions of the book available for the user.

 ## What does it do?